platformsh/platformsh-docs/src/development/submodules.md

-# Using Git submodules
+---
+title: "Using Git submodules"
+weight: 11
+sidebarTitle: "Git submodules"
+---

 ## Clone submodules during deployment

 Platform.sh allows you to use submodules in your Git repository.
-They are usually listed in a ``.gitmodules`` file at the root of your Git repository.
+They are usually listed in a `.gitmodules` file at the root of your Git repository.
 When you push via Git, Platform.sh will try to clone them automatically.

 Here is an example of a ``.gitmodules`` file: